Glamoč: History

 kadiluk of Neretva.
 It remained a part of the Bosnia Sanjak until 1537.
 In 1550 and 1574 it was recorded as a nahiye in the Skradin kadiluk in the Sanjak of Klis.
 After Klis was liberated in 1648, Glamoč became part of the Livno kadiluk.

 During the Ottoman period the town was called Biograd or Belgradčik.
-It is recorded under this name until 1833.
+It was recorded under this name until 1833.
 A Venetian-Dalmatian source from the first half of the 17th century recorded that Biogradaz was a fortress with several towers.
-In the second half of the 18th century, it was noted that town lies along the Dalmatian border, and that it is well fortified, but that it has little artillery.
+In the second half of the 18th century, it was noted that the town lies along the Dalmatian border, and that it is well fortified, but that it has little artillery.
 The fortress was abandoned in 1851 and partially demolished in 1882.

 In 1878, with the Congress of Berlin, Bosnia and Herzegovina, including Glamoč, came under Austro-Hungarian rule.
 Complete annexation followed in 1908.
 Administratively, the town was located in the Travnik District.
 At that time, a significant number of Catholics, mostly from Dalmatia, immigrated, so the Catholic church of Saint Elias was built in 1903.

 After the end of World War I and the dissolution of Austria-Hungary, the province of Bosnia and Herzegovina, along with Glamoč, became a part of the State of Slovenes, Croats and Serbs and soon thereafter Kingdom of Serbs, Croats and Slovenes.
 After the Vidovdan Constitution of 1921 established new administrative divisions, the town became part Travnik County.
 The country changed its name to the Kingdom of Yugoslavia in 1929, and then Glamoč became part of a new administrative unit, Vrbas Banovina.

 On 9 January 1992, the Bosnian Serb Assembly adopted the Proclamation of the Republic of the Serb people of Bosnia and Herzegovina.
-On 28 February 1992, the Constitution of Republika Srpska was adopted and declared that the state's territory included Serb autonomous regions, municipalities, and other Serbian ethnic entities in Bosnia and Herzegovina, including Glamoč, where Bosnian Serbs were 79% of population.
+On 28 February 1992, the Constitution of Republika Srpska was adopted and declared that the state's territory included Serb autonomous regions, municipalities, and other Serbian ethnic entities in Bosnia and Herzegovina, including Glamoč, where Bosnian Serbs were 79% of the population.